Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Abstract

 \section{Abstract}

-Expressive voice conversion performs identity conversion for emotional speakers by jointly converting speaker identity and speaker-dependent emotion style.
-Due to the hierarchical structure of speech emotion, it is challenging to disentangle the speaker-dependent emotional style for expressive voice conversion.
-Motivated by the recent success on speaker disentanglement with variational autoencoder (VAE), we propose an expressive voice conversion framework which can effectively disentangle linguistic content, speaker identity, pitch, and emotional style information.
-We study the use of emotion encoder to model emotional style explicitly, and introduce mutual information (MI) losses to reduce the irrelevant information from the disentangled emotion representations.
-At run-time, our proposed framework can convert both speaker identity and speaker-dependent emotional style without the need for parallel data.
-Experimental results validate the effectiveness of our proposed framework in both objective and subjective evaluations.
+Expressive voice conversion performs identity conversion for emotional speakers by jointly converting speaker identity and emotional style.
+Due to the hierarchical structure of speech emotion, it is challenging to disentangle the emotional style for different speakers.
+Inspired by the recent success of speaker disentanglement with variational autoencoder (VAE), we propose an any-to-any expressive voice conversion framework, that is called \textit{StyleVC}.
+StyleVC is designed to disentangle linguistic content, speaker identity, pitch, and emotional style information.
+We study the use of style encoder to model emotional style explicitly.
+At run-time, StyleVC converts both speaker identity and emotional style for arbitrary speakers.
+Experiments validate the effectiveness of our proposed framework in both objective and subjective evaluations.